pgoyal94/Restaurants_and_House_Prices/README.md

 Model Comparison: The classification report shows a representation of the main classification metrics on a per-class basis.
 This gives a deeper intuition of the classifier behavior over global accuracy which can mask functional weaknesses in one class of a multiclass problem.

-Random Forest Model with 67.47% accuracy score and 67.33% F1 score perfoms the better than the other models.
+Random Forest Model (67.47% accuracy score and 67.33% F1 score) performed the better than the other models.

 ![image](https://user-images.githubusercontent.com/92613639/162113723-681dbe1a-2864-4136-a1ab-639c4cf402ce.png)